lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 #### Confirmation of Successful Certification
 {: id="sect-4.2.1.4"}

-Following the creation of an initial certificate for an end entity, additional assurance can be gained by having the end entity explicitly confirm successful receipt of the message containing (or indicating the creation of) the certificate.
+Following the creation of a certificate for an end entity, additional assurance can be gained by having the end entity explicitly confirm successful receipt of the message containing (or indicating the creation of) the certificate.
 Naturally, this